nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

 - target users who might have simple passwords ( bloodhound data, ldap? )
   - users that have not logged in `.lastlogontimestamp == -1`
   - users who had password changed and have not logged in since `.pwdlastset > .lastlogontimestamp`
+- check for AD CS `Get-WindowsFeature *ad-certificate*, *adcs*`
   - AD CS -> 7 scenarios of misconfigured certificate templates and access
+  - 2022 relay DC attack CVE-2022-26925 variation of petitpotam
 - common exploits
   - headline exploits
     - 2021 - nopac attack `sam the admin` on github, then psexec
     - 2020 - zerologon
-    - 2022 relay DC attack CVE-2022-26925 variation of petitpotam
   - ticket attacks
     - silver ticket to domain admin CVE-2014-6324
-  - cached GPP KB2928120 (see MS14-025), some Group Policy Prefs configured with account in XML
 - have local admin and office installed and remote ports 135,445 -> DCOM lateral movement excel remote macro
 - endgame dump hashes
   - impacket secretsdump